 Telephone District Enforcement on 0151 647 0387.

 If your financial circumstances mean you are unable to pay within the 14 day period, please email the District Enforcement team immediately to discuss your circumstances.
 This will be reviewed and a payment extension may be granted.
 All correspondence details can be found on the Fixed Penalty Notice issued and on any other correspondence sent by District Enforcement.
-Payments will not be accepted by installment.
+Payments will not be accepted by instalment.
 However, you may be granted a payment extension.

 If you choose not to pay the fixed penalty you will be prosecuted for the offence.